han16/shengtonghan.github.io/_pages/software.md

-BBN is a Bayesian approach for Boolean network reconstruction. [[read more]](https://han16.github.io/BBNI/articles/Introduction_to_BBNI.html)
+BBNI is a Bayesian approach for Boolean network reconstruction. [[read more]](https://han16.github.io/BBNI/articles/Introduction_to_BBNI.html)